directvt/vtm/doc/command-line-options.md

 Option                  | Description
 ------------------------|-------------------------------------------------------
                         | By default, run Detached Visual Branch with Desktop Client console as a root and autorun Desktop Server daemon if it is not running.
-Detached Visual Branch can be seamlesly attached to the desktop via dtvt-gate.
+Detached Visual Branch can be seamlesly attached to the desktop using DirectVT Gateway.
 `-h`, `-?`, `--help`    | Print command-line options.
 `-v`, `--version`       | Print version.
 `-l`, `--listconfig`    | Print configuration.